Chapter 4 Performing spatial operations in R

 So, let’s say we are interested in all crimes that occur within 400 meters of each licensed premise.
 We chose 400m here as this is the recommended distance for accessible bus stop guidance, so basically as far as people should walk to get to a bus stop (TfL, 2008).
 So in this case, we want to take our points, which represent the licensed premises, and build buffers of 400 meters around them.

-You should get a warning here, like I did above.
+You should get a warning here.
 This message indicates that sf assumes a distance value is given in degrees.
 This is because we have lat/long data (WSG 48)

 One quick fix to avoid this message, is to convert to BNG: